 “Myke” (Kenneth Mykel Smith) became a leader of an improv team at college.
 From there, he’s done workshops, taught improv to kids/teens, performed at conventions and comedy events of up to 800 people.
 Myke is also an actor, with his most recent work being the main character of the award-winning short film “Grief”.
 He also has been credited with writing several comedy scripts on IMDb.
 Myke has a passion for kids, acting, and improv, and is always up for anything comedy.
 He does a large part of the marketing for LMR.
 You can find him on Twitter and Instagram at @mykeisfilipino.

-Becky Sue started ImprESS (Improv Exploration Skill Studios) after attending various improv workshops and classes, and finding that there was a need for a local, inexpensive workshop for beginners to be able to try improv without pressure or judgment, and without having to mortgage their homes or sell a necessary organ in order to do so.
-She does much of the management and booking, and a large majority of the general sexual harassment for LMR and likes to stay behind the scenes until her inability to shut her mouth takes over.
+Becky started hosting drop-in improv game nights after attending various improv workshops and classes, and finding that there was a need for a local, inexpensive workshop for beginners to be able to try improv without pressure or judgment, and without having to mortgage their homes or sell a necessary organ in order to do so.
+She does some of the organization and booking for LMR, and a large majority of the general inappropriate comments, and likes to stay behind the scenes until her inability to shut her mouth takes over.
+Her passion for providing affordable improv workshops, game nights, and shows is the driving force behind much of what she does with LMR and with her side organization, Short Form Brainstorm, which focuses on workshops and game nights for kids, teens, and in the corporate setting.
 She has performed at various venues throughout central Pennsylvania as well as in the Philadelphia region in a theatre and improv capacity, and hopes to continue playing improv games for funsies as long as anyone will tolerate her shenanigans.
-She makes a lot of dick jokes but is generally a good person if you don’t tell her you’re watching.
-You can find her in local bars sipping house wines and asking strangers personal questions, or on Twitter at @momswhodontBS .
+She makes a lot of abortion jokes but is generally a good person if you don’t tell her you’re watching.
+You can find her in local bars sipping house wines and asking strangers personal questions.